Working with Assemblies on Item Creation Records

 Adding Routing Steps Associated with Materials

 You can add routing steps associated with materials to the manufacturing routing.
 First, assign a routing step to a material.
-On the material record, select a routing step in Routing field.
+To do this, go to the material record, select a routing step in the Routing Step field, and save the record.
 For more information, see Defining Routing Steps to Build the Configurable Item.

 Adding all Active Routing Steps in the Product